 - Recovery and returning to normal operation as soon as is feasible.

-The Campus Emergency Management Plan (CEMP) is reviewed and updated regularly and drills are conducted at the end of each academic year to emphasize a topical issue of concern and test the college’s response measures.
+The Campus Emergency Management Plan (CEMP) is reviewed and updated regularly and exercises are conducted each year to test the College’s emergency preparedness and response measures.